Ministry of Defence

 Jesse C

-Private SD.
-364 11th Battalion, Royal Sussex Regiment.
+Private SD/364 11th Battalion, Royal Sussex Regiment.
 39th Division.
 Killed in action at Becourt 3 September 1916.
 Aged 31.
 Son of Henry & Sarah Stanford of Brightland Road, Eastbourne.
 Husbad of Kathleen Stanford (remarried).
-Born in Ringmer and enlisted in Eastbourne, Commemorated on The Thiepval Memorial
+Born in Ringmer and enlisted in Eastbourne, No known grave.
+Commemorated on Thiepval Memorial

 STEVENS